tycui/tycui.github.io/index.md

 More about me [here](./more_about_me.html).

+## Journals
+1. **Cui, T.**, Caravelli, F., and Ududec, C. "Correlations and clustering in wholesale electricity markets." _Physica A: Statistical Mechanics and its Applications_ 492 (2018): 1507-1522.

+## Conferences
+3. **Cui, T.**, Marttinen, P., and Kaski, S. (2020).
+"Learning Global Pairwise Interactions with Bayesian Neural Networks." _Proceedings of the 24th European Conference on Artificial Intelligence (ECAI 2020)_, to appear.
+2. Ye R., Liao, M., **Cui, T.**, and Lv, P. "The simulation of open one-side uncertain probability for fusion model of data uncertainty and data relation uncertainty." _2018 IEEE 3rd International Conference on Big Data Analysis (ICBDA)_.
+IEEE, 2018.
+1. Peng, J., Zheng, C., Lv, P., **Cui, T.**, Cheng, Y., and Si, L. "Using Images Rendered by PBRT to Train Faster R-CNN for UAV Detection." _Proceedings of WSCG 2018_.

 ## Workshops
 1. **Cui, T.**, Marttinen, P., and Kaski, S. (2019).
 "Recovering Pairwise Interactions Using Neural Networks" _NeurIPS Bayesian Deep Learning Workshop_, 2019.

-## Publications
-4. **Cui, T.**, Marttinen, P., and Kaski, S. (2020).
-"Learning Global Pairwise Interactions with Bayesian Neural Networks." _Proceedings of the 24th European Conference on Artificial Intelligence (ECAI 2020)_, to appear.
-3. Ye R., Liao, M., **Cui, T.**, and Lv, P. "The simulation of open one-side uncertain probability for fusion model of data uncertainty and data relation uncertainty." _2018 IEEE 3rd International Conference on Big Data Analysis (ICBDA)_.
-IEEE, 2018.
-2. Peng, J., Zheng, C., Lv, P., **Cui, T.**, Cheng, Y., and Si, L. "Using Images Rendered by PBRT to Train Faster R-CNN for UAV Detection." _Proceedings of WSCG 2018_.
-1. **Cui, T.**, Caravelli, F., and Ududec, C. "Correlations and clustering in wholesale electricity markets." _Physica A: Statistical Mechanics and its Applications_ 492 (2018): 1507-1522.

 ## Teaching
 **Teaching Assistant**: